 Here are the steps to conduct a brainwriting game:

 - Set a fixed timeframe for the members to write down a certain number of ideas.
 The number of ideas you want from each member should be equal to the number of cards they have.
-So, if a team has 5 members, each of them have 4 cards.
+So, if a team has 5 members, each of them has 4 cards.
 Each card should have only one idea.

 - Now the moderator will sell a certain number of blank idea cards to each group member at a decided price.
 All the money that has been collected will be kept aside as the winning prize.
 After that, each member signs the cards so they can identify their cards at the end.